A cavity array microscope for parallel single-atom interfacing

-Imaging in this way, we find similar imaging fidelities as were achieved with the EMCCD, albeit here with a 10 ms exposure to account for both the finite fiber coupling efficiency of ${\approx}65\%$ across the array, and the $50\%$ drop in collection efficiency because each fiber is only coupled to one output port of each cavity mode (Fig.~\ref{fig:fiberarray}d).
-To account for heterogeneity in dark-rates of our SPCMs, counts are shifted by their mean `no-atom' value and normalized by the optimal discrimination threshold.
-Imaging through the fiber array confers access to the fine-grained time dynamics of the atom signal, which can be exploited to monitor real-time collisions and to perform adaptive loading~\cite{peters2024cavityenabled}.
-We demonstrate this improved timing resolution by simultaneously monitoring the real-time occupation of traps across the array, from which we can identify when atoms are not loaded, or are lost throughout the sequence (Fig.~\ref{fig:fiberarray}e).
-Besides its importance for networking, this parallel, real-time readout could prove crucial for error correction protocols accounting for atom loss errors~\cite{kobayashi2024erasuretolerance,baranes2025leveraging}.
-Importantly, all cross-correlations are still $\lesssim 1\%$ (Fig.~\ref{fig:fiberarray}e inset, Methods).
+With a fiber coupling efficiency of ${\approx}65\%$ across the array we find similar imaging fidelities as were achieved with the EMCCD (Fig.~\ref{fig:fiberarray}d).
+With more careful mode matching and alignment, we expect substantially higher fiber coupling efficiencies are feasible as both the cavity mode and fiber mode are Gaussian, as opposed to fiberized photon collection directly through a microscope objective which can suffer from poor spatial overlap of the collected dipole radiation emission pattern and the fiber mode~\cite{li2025parallelized,stephenson2020highrate}.
+Imaging through the fiber array confers access to the fine-grained time dynamics of the atom signal, allowing us to simultaneously monitor the real-time occupation of traps across the array~\cite{peters2025cavityenabled} (Fig.~\ref{fig:fiberarray}e).
+Importantly, all cross-correlations are still $\lesssim 1\%$ (Fig.~\ref{fig:fiberarray}e inset, Methods~\ref{met:datastatistics}).